jdmauthe/leet.md/README.md

 **These options will override corresponding settings in config.json**
 ## Configuration

-You can configure leet.md by creating a `config.json` file in the root of the project.
-You can customize different [settings](Settings) to tailor to you needs.
-Any setting ommited from the `config.json` will fallback to their default values.
+You can configure Leet.md by creating a `config.json` file in the root of the project.
+You can customize different [settings](#settings) to tailor to you needs.
+Any setting omitted from the `config.json` will fallback to their default values.

 ### Quick Start